InsanityGamer/AW-I3/.System_Procedures/System_Procedures_Obsidian/Qemu/Qemu-KVM Type 1 Hypervisor.md

 You could utilize this to have a "windows box" for convenience.

 "virtual guests can use the host machine as a gateway and can connect out via it.
-If you need to provide services on your guests that are reachable via other machines on your host network you can use iptables DNAT rules to forward in specific ports, or you can set up a bridged environment." -fedora docs
+If you need to provide services on your guests that are reachable via other machines on your host network you can use iptables DNAT rules to forward in specific ports, or you can set up a bridged environment." -[[Fedora]] docs

-	A Note on this.
-Iptables was out dated by firewall-cmd.
-Use firewall-cmd to forward services.
+	Firewalld? why use iptables?

 [[Install Qemu-KVM]]